fieldtrip/website/workshop/hangzhou2026/acquisition.md

 {% include image src="/assets/img/workshop/hangzhou2026/acquisition_segmentation1.png" width="600" %}

 {% include markup/yellow %}
 The original colin27 template MRI has a sort of bar at the top of the head which complicates the segmentation.
-Hence we will procede with a precomputed segmentation in which the bar has been removed.
+Hence we will proceed with a precomputed segmentation in which the bar has been removed.
 This also includes the brain and skull.
 {% include markup/end %}

     [ftver, ftpath] = ft_version;